frap/bootdev/README.md

 # boot-uccx
-Playaround with Uccx wallbaord access
+Playaround with UCCX stats access for wallboard